ckipp01/chronica/blog/a-bloop-tour-for-metals-users.md

 haven't yet, take some time and head on over to the [Bloop webiste](https://scalacenter.github.io/bloop/), give the Bloop CLI a try, and tell a friend or colleague about it.

+A special thanks to [Ólafur](https://twitter.com/olafurpg) for reading this over and always providing valuable feedback.

 Thanks for stopping by.